 Is the spiritual gap between where local Deaf communities were on our arrival and where they should be someday smaller because of my work?
 Is it as small as it could have, would have, should have been?
 Was I really the best man for the job, or were they scraping the bottom of the barrel the day they appointed us?
 These persisted as my plaguing doubts, even after we determined His plans led us elsewhere.

 This evening, as I talked with and taught a local Deaf guy, we discussed Ezekiel’s lesson for us today.
 Without realizing it, Oswaldo offered words of great comfort.

-“Other people know, Jeremy.
+“Other people know.
 I’ve seen you teach.
 You always have a Bible story ready.
 You always work to ensure comprehension and clarity.
 The Deaf at the association know where to get a Bible lesson, but they never come.
 The national federation leaders appreciate your honest contributions, but never really care that Jesus makes those contributions worthwhile.
 We could even name people who accepted Christ but decline to work for him.
 You and I – we’ll work together as long as we can, even if no one else comes along.”

 Bless you, Oswaldo.
 May your diabetes get better, your girlfriend get saved, your car get solid gas mileage.

 Every day we possess chances and opportunities to engage the call God places on us, to use the gifts He has bestowed for the edification of His bride and the expansion of His glorious kingdom.
 Convinced and convicted, I rest assured in the knowledge that I failed as often as I succeeded.
 I grew as much as I helped others mature.
 I learned as much as I taught.